Amnesty International UK Media Awards

 The Amnesty International Media Awards are a unique set of awards which pay tribute to the best human rights journalism in the UK.
-Kate Allen, Amnesty International UK's director, said that the awards recognise the "pivotal role of the UK media industry in informing and shaping public opinion" and pays tribute to their "often dangerous work".
+Kate Allen, Amnesty International UK's director, said that the awards recognize the "pivotal role of the UK media industry in informing and shaping public opinion" and pays tribute to their "often dangerous work".
 The awards acknowledge the creativity, skills and sheer determination that it takes to get the news out in an educational and engaging way.